Skip to main content

 Specializations

-MSc in Management Information Systems
+MSc in Information Systems

 Students in this specialization first develop a grounding in research methods, followed by the management and effects of information systems.
 It is designed to prepare students for PhD studies; however, some graduates have gone on to roles in consulting, IT and government agencies.